matew17/sun-animation/README.md

-# sun-animation
+# Sun-animation
-Just a sumple animation
+Just a simple animation inspired by the google inbox image.